nagamaiah/AI-Notes/ai-agents/README.md

 # ai-agents

+## AI Workflows
+- Traditional AI workflows involve data collection, preprocessing, model training, evaluation, and deployment.
+- They only follow pre-defined control logic and dependent on manual intervention.
+- To overcome the limitations of traditional workflows, AI agents can automate many of these steps, allowing for more dynamic and adaptive systems.

 ## What are AI Agents?
 - AI agent that uses Artificial Intelligence to make decisions and take actions on it's own.
 - AI agents are autonomous entities that perceive their environment, reason about it, and take actions to achieve specific goals.